ossm-team/ossm-base/README.md

-# ossm-base
+# OSSM Base
-Shared base layer of the OSSM suite
+Shared base layer of the OSSM suite.